-A workshop with an experienced writer who has kept a journal since 1960.
-The essentials for a person to use a journal in one's professional life, personal life, or in the classroom will be discussed.
-Included in the presentation will be examples of journals from the past and present, bibliographical information, philosophical background and reasons for journaling, practical suggestions, and a "hands-on" experiment in journaling.
+This workshop is taught by an experienced writer who has kept a journal since 1960.
+Dr. Hopkins will discuss why it is essential for a person to use a journal in one's classroom, professional, and personal life.
+Examples of journals from the past and present, bibliographical information, philosophical background, reasons for journaling, practical suggestions, and a "hands-on" experiment will all be included in this workshop.
 The presenter will share an array of handouts, bibliographical resources, work sheets and related materials to enhance the journaling experience.
-An interesting display of published journals collected by the presenter will be available.
-This will be a "hands-on" workshop for those who want to begin journaling, or those who are experienced in keeping a journal.
-Workshop Level: Beginner, Intermediate or Advanced
+Jerry will also make available an interesting display of published journals he has collected.
+This will be a "hands-on" workshop for both those who wish to enter the world of journaling, or those already experienced in the art of journal keeping.

 SATURDAY WORKSHOP - Alumni Forum

-A forum where alumni of previous conferences share how the conference has benefited and blessed their writing and publishing career.
-The conference has helped all kinds of people and all different ages.
-An element built into this opening session deals with "how to benefit" from the conference giving ideas and insights.
+This forum consists of alumni of previous conferences.
+They will share how the conference has benefited and blessed their writing and publishing career.
+The conference has helped many types of people at all different ages.
+One part of this opening session discusses how to benefit from the conference and gives ideas and insights.
 There is literally something for everyone in the conference.

 SATURDAY WORKSHOP - Writing Book Reviews

-Dr. Jerry Hopkins and Dr. Michael "Mike" E. Williams, Sr., will work together to present the strategies for reading books and writing reviews for publication in scholarly journals and other publications.
+Dr. Jerry Hopkins and Dr. Michael "Mike" E. Williams, Sr., will work together to present strategies for reading books and writing reviews for publication in scholarly journals as well as other publications.
 Both have extensive experience in reading and writing.
-They have reviewed many books and their reviews have been published in a number of different publications.
+They have many types of book reviews published in a number of different publications.
 Dr. Williams is the editor of a scholarly journal and has served for many years as the book review editor for the Baptist History and heritage Journal.

 SATURDAY WORKSHOP - Finding Books - A Literary Adventure

-Dr. Hopkins will present a workshop on finding books and writing resources in bookstores, yard sales, library sales and estate sales.
-He will share the value of books and how to acquire them, use them and share them.
+Dr. Hopkins will present a workshop on finding books and writing resources in bookstores, yard, library, and estate sales.
+He will teach about the value of books and how to acquire, use, and share them.

 SATURDAY WORKSHOP - Everything You Always Wanted to Know About Writing a Book But Never Had a Chance to Ask

-An experienced writer/editor/publisher discusses the writing process.
-He gives opportunity for those attending to ask questions, drawing from his many years in working as a book editor, publisher and author of numerous best-selling books to answer and discuss the creative process that results in a completed book.
+Bill will discusses the writing and creative process that results in a completed book, and gives an opportunity for questions.
+He draws from his many years of experience in working as a book editor, publisher and author of numerous best-selling books.

 SATURDAY WORKSHOP - Sharing Your Faith: Writing Daily Devotionals

 The focus of this workshop is to help you develop the essentials for good devotional writing.
-Discover where and how to start writing meditations.
-Learn the significance of being Bible-based and authentic as you share your faith through your writing.
-Sample and compare several leading daily devotionals to see how they differ and receive a market list.
-This workshop is designed for both beginning and intermediate writers.
-Even experienced and advanced writers can benefit from David's ideas and suggestions in this workshop.
+You will discover how to start writing meditations and learn the significance of being Bible-based and authentic as you share your faith through your writing.
+You will receive a market list and sample and compare several leading daily devotionals to see the difference between them.
+This workshop is designed for both beginning and intermediate writers, but even experienced writers can benefit from David's ideas and suggestions.

 FRIDAY & SATURDAY WORKSHOPS - Logos Bible Software Presentations

-Logos Bible Software will have a software exhibit with software and resources available for purchase.
-The representative will also be conducting workshops demonstrating the software, the resources available with the software.
-There are thousands of volumes and other resources available through Logos.
+Logos Bible Software will have a software exhibit with resources and software available for purchase.
+The representative will also be conducting software demonstrating workshops, as well as discussing the thousands of volumes and other resources available through Logos.

 FRIDAY PRE-CONFERENCE WORKSHOP - Is Self-Publishing for You?